imanghafoori1/laravel-microscope/README.md

 ### Laravel HeyMan

-:gem: It allows to write expressive code to authorize, validate and authenticate.
+:gem: It allows us to write expressive code to authorize, validate and authenticate.

 - https://github.com/imanghafoori1/laravel-heyman